-5-Minute Pear + Blueberry Baby Food Puree
+5-Minute Pear & Blueberry Baby Food Puree

-5-Minute Pear + Blueberry Baby Food Pure
+Pear Blueberry Baby Food Puree

 This delicious and colorful puree is filled with 2 easy-to-find ingredients – juicy pears and sweet blueberries.